neilotoole/sq-web/README.md

 ## Misc

 - Doks comes with [commands](https://getdoks.org/docs/prologue/commands/) for common tasks.
-- Use `npm run gen:syntax-css` to regenerate the syntax highlight theme.
+- Use `bun run gen:syntax-css` to regenerate the syntax highlight theme.
 The themes (light and dark) are specified in [generate-syntax-css.sh](./generate-syntax-css.sh).

 ### Asciinema